-This is a rare opportunity to not only see the star of Jersey Boys and Under The Streetlamp on PBS in his solo concert, but also witness a LIVE album recording of Bobby Darin's biggest hits: "Dream Lover," "Mack the Knife," "Splish Splash," and many more!
-Pieced together with charismatic storytelling that goes behind the veil of Bobby's fame and brash public life, Darin flows from the poignant to the celebratory, all while delivering hit after hit accompanied by some of the best jazz musicians in Chicago.
+See the star of Jersey Boys and Under The Streetlamp on PBS in his solo concert of Bobby Darin's biggest hits: "Dream Lover," "Mack the Knife," "Splish Splash," and many more!
+Pieced together with charismatic storytelling that goes behind the veil of Bobby's fame and brash public life, Darin flows from the poignant to the celebratory, all while delivering hit after hit accompanied by first class live musicians.

 VARIETY says "His Soulful delivery... resembles Bobby Darin"